huang06/ml-assignment/SUBMISSION.md

 ### Code Quaility Assurance

-We use pre-commit hooks to ensure that each git commit meets the requirement of linters like flake8 and mypy.
-We also write test cases with pytest to ensure the function reproducibility.
+To maintain the code quality, we use pre-commit to automatically run several external formaters and linters specified in `.pre-commit-config`.
+We also write test cases with pytest to ensure the reproducibility of the functions.

 ## Prepare Model Artifacts